jaz303/taylor/README.md

     $ taylor run
     65

 Sweet, that looks right.
-We're not quite done yet though - the ability to double an integer and add five might be useful to others in the future so the final task we're going to work through in this tutorial is extract said heavy-duty mathematics into a module.
+We're not quite done yet though - the ability to double an integer and add five might be useful to others in the future so the final task we're going to work through in this tutorial is to extract said heavy-duty mathematics into a module.

 We'll begin by creating an empty module: